WJP-DAU/USA-report-2024/html/text/methodology.md

 Regions were selected as the primary sampling unit to achieve a nationally representative sample of the country.
 Registered online panelist were randomly selected according to quotas for age, gender, geographic distribution, socioeconomic level, and level of urbanization.
 The sampling plan was approved by WJP before the start of fieldwork.

+## INTERVIEWING AND QUALITY CONTROL

+Once a respondent is selected for interview, YouGov send a unique link to the survey, which is only valid for one single submission.
+The sampling system algorythm directs panel members to the active survey where their particular profile (gender, age, region) is needed the most.

+A "*speed limit*" of 7 minutes was set and used to screen unusual completion times.
+A total of 61 completed surveys were rejected due to speeding.
+Interviews averaged 21 minutes in length.